open-atmos/PySDM/paper/paper.md

 The usage examples were developed embracing the `Jupyter` interactive platform allowing control of the simulations via web browser.

 All examples are ready for use in the cloud using the `mybinder.org` and the `Google Colab` platforms.
-The packages ships with tutorial code depicting how `PySDM` can be used from `Matlab` and `Julia` (`PySDM_tutorials` subpackage).
+The packages ships with tutorial code depicting how `PySDM` can be used from `Python`, `Julia` and `Matlab` (`PySDM_tutorials` subpackage).
-Coninuous integration infrastructure used in the development of PySDM (`Travis`, `Github Actions` and `Appveyors`) has been used to reflect targetting full usability on Linux, macOS and Windows environments; Python versions 3.7 and 3.8; and 32- and 64-bit architectures.
+Coninuous integration infrastructure used in the development of PySDM (`Travis`, `Github Actions` and `Appveyor`) has been used to reflect the targetted full usability on Linux, macOS and Windows environments (with Python versions 3.7 and above and on 32- and 64-bit architectures).
 Test coverage for PySDM is reported using the `codecov.io` platform.

 PySDM essential dependencies (`numpy`, `numba`, `pint`, `molmass`, `scipy`) are free and open-sourse and are all available via the PyPI platform.